Franziska Streitel

-Amalia Streitel (24 November 1844 – 6 March 1911) was a German Roman Catholic nun.
-Streitel established the Sisters of the Sorrowful Mother and assumed the new name of "Maria Franziska of the Cross" after she had become a nun.

-In 2010 she was proclaimed to be Venerable after the recognition of her life of heroic virtue.
-The miracle that is required for her beatification is now under investigation.
+Franziska Streitel (born Amalia Streitel, religious name Maria Franziska of the Cross, 24 November 1844 – 6 March 1911) was a German religious sister in the Roman Catholic Church.
+Streitel founded the Sisters of the Sorrowful Mother.
+In 2010 she was proclaimed to be venerable after the recognition of her life of heroic virtue.

 Life

 Streitel was born in Mellrichstadt, on 24 November 1844, the eldest of four children to Adam and Franziska Horhammer Streitel.
 At an early age, she became skillful in needlework.
-After her elementary education, Amalia was sent to the Maria Stern Franciscan Institute to Augsburg.
+After her elementary education, Amalia was sent to the Franciscan institute of Maria Stern in Augsburg.
 There she earned a diploma in French and music.